afarentino/git-gradle-multi-core/README.md

-This is the core module of our Gradle project.
+This is the core module of our IntelliJ multi-root Git project.
+It is in it's own Git repository.